mingfang/terraform-provider-k8s/site/k8s_batch_v2alpha1_cron_job/README.md

 matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed.
 ## template

-An object that describes the pod that will be created.
-The DaemonSet will create exactly one copy of this pod on every node that matches the template's node selector (or on every node if no node selector is specified).
-More info: https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller#pod-template
+Describes the pod that will be created when executing a job.
+More info: https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/

 ## metadata